-Representative Adam Schiff, a Democrat from California, said pressure needs to be brought to bear on US banks and credit companies whose services are being used to pay for pirated copies of music, for example, on "rogue websites."
+Representative Adam Schiff, a Democrat from California, said pressure needs to be brought to bear on US banks and credit card companies whose services are being used to pay for pirated material on "rogue websites."

 "We not only have to put pressure on these countries that are tolerating piracy or encouraging piracy but we also have to put some pressure on companies here at home that are helping facilitate piracy," Schiff said.
 "We need to dry up that revenue stream as part of the attack on those sites."

 "This includes companies like Visa and Mastercard that facilitate financial transactions on these sites," he said.